All Episodes

 Look, it's not as much as I'd like.

-It's one penny out of every dollar, considering all of our mandatory spending, which is two thirds of our budget.
+It's one penny out of every dollar, considering all of our mandatory spending, which is two-thirds of our budget.

-Well, it isn't as much as I'd like it to be, but it is a start, and to have eleven authorizers who have agreed with their um each one of their areas and what they're going to be cutting will be a start.
+And to have 11 authorizers who have agreed with each one of their areas and what they're going to be cutting will be a start.

-Now, uh granted, we'll use it for tax reform as well, but we can walk and chew gum, we can do tax reform, and we can also do deficit reduction.
+Now, granted, we'll use it for tax reform as well, but we can walk and chew gum.

 Both of these are very important to the American people.